liyanonline/courses/README.md

-# Couses taught by Associate Prof. Yan Li
+# Welcome to couses by Associate Prof. Yan Li
 Taught on-campus at [SSPU](http://en.sspu.edu.cn/2018/) and maintained to be friendly to online students (both English and Chinese).

-# Welcome to my classes at [neolms](http://liyanonline.neolms.com) with the access codes:
+# You can find my classes at [neolms](http://liyanonline.neolms.com) with the access codes:
 * Operations  Management: IISH-AEGZ
 * Management: FNLH-BPWX
 * Operational Research: QOPZ-KSMU